C70 fullerene: Structure

-Solid

 Solid C_{70} crystallizes in monoclinic, hexagonal, rhombohedral, and face-centered cubic (fcc) polymorphs at room temperature.
 The fcc phase is more stable at temperatures above 70 °C. The presence of these phases is rationalized as follows.
 In a solid, C_{70} molecules form an fcc arrangement where the overall symmetry depends on their relative orientations.
 The low-symmetry monoclinic form is observed when molecular rotation is locked by temperature or strain.
 Partial rotation along one of the symmetry axes of the molecule results in the higher hexagonal or rhombohedral symmetries, which turn into a cubic structure when the molecules start freely rotating.

 All phases of C_{70} form brownish crystals with a bandgap of 1.77 eV; they are n-type semiconductors where conductivity is attributed to oxygen diffusion into the solid from atmosphere.
 The unit cell of fcc C_{70} solid contains voids at 4 octahedral and 12 tetrahedral sites.
 They are large enough to accommodate impurity atoms.
 When electron-donating elements, such as alkali metals, are doped into these voids, C_{70} converts into a conductor with conductivity up to around 2 S/cm.